willfish/plugin-plug/README.md

 ## Usage

-Upon installation or loading, plug checks for the existence of the Vundle.vim plugin and will notify if it is missing.
+Upon installation or loading, plug checks for the existence of the Plug.vim plugin and will notify if it is missing.

 #### `plug`